malhotrajat/i-love-data/_posts/2018-02-26-MatrixFactorization.md

 **qToy Story=(30%,  60%,  0%, ...)**

-The vector pu represents the affinity of user u for each of the latent factors.
-Similarly, the vector qi represents the affinity of the item i for the latent factors.
-Alice is represented as (10%,10%,50%,...), meaning that she’s only slightly sensitive to action and comedy movies, but she seems to like romance.
+The vector p<sub>u</sub> represents the affinity of user u for each of the latent factors.
+Similarly, the vector q<sub>i</sub> represents the affinity of the item i for the latent factors.
+Alice is represented as (10%, 10%, 50%,...), meaning that she’s only slightly sensitive to action and comedy movies, but she seems to like romance.
 As for Bob, he seems to prefer action movies above anything else.
 We can also see that Titanic is mostly a romance movie and that it’s not funny at all.

 So, when we are using the SVD of R, we are modeling the rating of user u for item i as follows: